wein.plus

 Hand mit Handschelle und Schnapsglas / Betrunkener

-Stages of development / intoxication
+Stages of development / degree of intoxication

-• 1.0: concentration and coordination problems, first speech disorders
+• 1.0: Concentration and coordination problems, first speech disorders

-• 1.5: strong drunkenness, slurred speech
+• 1.5: severe intoxication, slurred speech

 • 2.0: uncontrolled staggering, nausea, vomiting

-• 4.0: lethal dose
+• 4.0: fatal dose

-The temperance societies that emerged in the 19th century tried to draw attention to the dangers of alcohol consumption, in some cases by means of depictions.
-The related cartoon "The development of a drunkard - from the first glass to the grave" dates from 1846:
+The temperance societies (temperance movements) that emerged in the 19th century attempted to draw attention to the dangers of alcohol consumption, in some cases with the help of humour.
+The cartoon "The development of a drunkard - from the first glass to the grave" dates back to 1846:

 Temperenz - Stadien des Alkoholismus - vom ersten Glas bis zum Grabe